mcrespoae/tempit/README.md

 ### Warnings

 - Deprecation warnings will be added before removing a feature.

-- Decorated classes will raise a warning to inform the user about the potential issues described in [Decorating classes that could be instantiated in other processes](#decorating-classes-that-could-be-instantiated-in-other-processes) section.

 - If the `run_times` parameter exceeds `num_processors - 1`, it will be downsized to match the number of available processors minus one to maximize parallelization.